 These are the finishing touches that tie everything together.
 Quality wall and doorway trim accent the room and serve the purpose of protecting the laminate flooring at its edges.

-Abbreviated as MDF, medium density fiberboard is popular among homeowners due to its affordability and properties that make for simple installation.
-MDF is formed from separate wood fibers that are combined under pressure.
+Abbreviated as MDF, medium-density fiberboard is popular among homeowners due to its affordability and properties that make for simple installation.
+MDF is formed from separate wood fibres that are combined under pressure.

 Vinyl molding doesn’t come in very many color variations other than stark white, but it can be much easier to work with than other options.
 This is because it is more bendable and pliable than other baseboard materials.
 This makes it suitable for curves and walls that aren’t square.